mschmitt19/twilio-webchat-with-serverless/README.md

     FROM_EMAIL=xxxxxxxxxxxxxxxx
     ```

-2. Change directories to the `./serverless` directory and generate an `.env` file from the sample, then populate the values:
+2. Change directories to the `./serverless` directory and generate an `.env` file from the default, then populate the values:

     ```
-    cp .env.sample .env
+    cp .env.default .env
     ```

     ```